BSc, Université de La Réunion (2016)

 MSc, Université de La Réunion (2018)

 Mussels are common bioengineers on intertidal rocky shores and support a wide variety of associated species, by buffering thermal and desiccation stresses.
-However, phototrophic shell-boring endoliths (cyanobacteria and algae), common external parasites of mussels, actively bore into mussel shells, with negative sub-lethal and lethal effects, and surprising beneficial ones: endolithic infestation reduces the body temperature of sun-exposed mussels through the whitening of the shell.
+Photoautotrophic shell-boring endoliths (cyanobacteria and algae) are common external parasites of mussels and actively bore into the shell, with negative sub-lethal and lethal effects, and surprising beneficial ones.
+Endolithic infestation reduces the body temperature of sun-exposed mussels through the whitening of the shell during extreme heat events.
+This beneficial effect can reverberate at the ecosystem level, where infested mussel beds are less hot and more humid than non-infested ones.
+Alexia investigates the indirect effects of euendolithic infestation of the mussels on their bioengineering qualities and on their associated species, and how these effects may vary spatially and temporally along South African rocky shores.

 Originally from France, Alexia completed her BSc and MSc at the University of Reunion Island, in a French overseas territory in the Indian Ocean (La Réunion).
-She arrived came to Rhodes University in 2018 to complete her MSc research project.
-After working for one year as a technical support on alien invasive species in Reunion Island, she returned to Rhodes University to start a PhD.
+During her MSc, she investigated the seasonality of coral spawning with the Marine Reserve in Reunion Island, and came to Rhodes University in 2018 to study the influence of intraspecific divergence in behavior on the quality of habitat offered by marine mussels.
+In 2017, she funded with her MSc colleagues a non-profit organization, BEST RUN, that aims to study, protect and communicate on the biodiversity of Reunion Island and the Indian Ocean.
+After working for a year on alien invasive species management in Reunion Island, she returned to Rhodes University to start her phD.